|The Oil Beetle Meloe proscarabaeus at Sherwood Forest NNR|

 several years at least.

 Oil Beetles cannot fly, so any population may have been carried in by bees from several miles away.
-With the beetle's large size (up to 40mm for some females) it is hard to imagine they had previously gone unnoticed.
+With the beetle's large size (up to 40mm for some females) it is hard to imagine that they had previously gone unnoticed.

 2013 survey results and notes